Building with MkDocs

 When mkdocs build the website it starts by deleting the /site directory which includes the CNAME file required for GitHub Pages to know where to serve the deployed site.
 We can fix that by overriding the mkdocs build command with a powershell alias.

-1. Create a PowerShell script file.
-You can name it mkbuild.ps1.
-Open your favorite text editor and add the following lines to the file: mkdocs build cd site "yackorder.org" > CNAME cd ..
+mkbuild.ps1.
+Open your favorite text editor and add the following lines to the file:mkdocs build cd site "yackorder.org" > CNAME cd .. - Save this file in a convenient location.

-5. To make this alias persistent across PowerShell sessions, you can add it to your PowerShell profile script.
+Path\To\Your\Scriptwith the actual path to yourmkbuild.ps1file.
+This will create an alias calledmkbuildthat you can use to run the script. - To make this alias persistent across PowerShell sessions, you can add it to your PowerShell profile script.

-6. You can create the profile script by running the following command in PowerShell if the profile doesn't already exist: New-Item -Path $PROFILE -ItemType File
+- You can create the profile script by running the following command in PowerShell if the profile doesn't already exist:

-7. Open your profile script with: notepad $PROFILE
+New-Item -Path $PROFILE -ItemType File - Open your profile script with:

-9. Save and close the profile script.
+New-Alias mkbuild "Path\To\Your\Script\mkbuild.ps1" - Save and close the profile script.

 Now, whenever you type mkbuild in PowerShell, it will run your script, execute mkdocs build, and write "yackorder.org" to the CNAME file.